kaidyth/nrf52_bootloader/README.md

 ### Arduino Support

 This bootloader should compatible with Arduino Libraries excluding ones that interface with the Soft Device.
-Things such as I2C, GPIO, and Neopixels should work using their respective libaries.
+Things such as I2C, GPIO, and Neopixels should work using their respective libaries, though I can't guarantee or provide support.
+Be sure to adjust your board linker settings and RAM regions to align with the Soft-Device version being used in the bootloader.

 ### Bluetooth / ArdinoBLE / Adarfruit NRF52 Bluefruit